Pondering a move to Big Sky Country? Check out the best cities in the state to hang your (cowboy) hat.

 Taking its name from five waterfalls, Great Falls is near the Missouri River.
 Malmstrom Air Force Base serves the community, and education options include the University of Providence and Great Falls College Montana State University.
 Four Seasons Arena books hundreds of music and sports events each year.

 In 1977, the city of Butte and the county of Silver Bow consolidated and formed the sole community of Butte-Silver Bow.
-Today’s conveniences include Bert Mooney Airport and a Montana Tech engineering school, and the community hosts an annual St. Patrick’s Day Festival (since 1882) and a Montana Folk Festival.
+Today’s conveniences include Bert Mooney Airport and Montana Tech engineering school, and the community hosts an annual St. Patrick’s Day Festival (since 1882) and a Montana Folk Festival.

 The commercial hub for northwest Montana is Kalispell, a city known as the gateway to Glacier National Park.
 Luxuries include Buffalo Hill Golf Club and Glacier Park International Airport, and tourism is the key economic industry.
 Hockaday Museum of Art and an interesting downtown district are among many attractions.

 Along the Clark Fork River and near five mountain ranges is Missoula, home to the University of Montana.
-The downtown district has many buildings on the National Register of Historic Places, and the city has several microbreweries and hosts an annual River City Roots Festival and a Missoula Marathon.
+The downtown district has many buildings on the National Register of Historic Places, and the city has several microbreweries and hosts an annual River City Roots Festival and the Missoula Marathon.

 Polson is poised on the shores of Flathead Lake, the largest natural freshwater lake in the western United States.
 Flathead Lake State Park has boating, sailing, fishing and snowmobiling opportunities, and Polson Bay Golf Course is rated four stars.
 Polson farmers harvest Flathead cherries in July and August.